A Series on the Mysterious Nature

-The phrase "kingdom of God" is not found in the Old Testament, and the idea of God as king does not appear in

-being used of God is in the
+The phrase "kingdom of God" is not found in the Old Testament, and the earliest example of the title king being used of God is in the

 8th century B.C., "… For my eyes have seen the King, the Lord of host" (Isa 6:5).

 From its beginnings as a tribal confederacy, the nation of Israel did not seem to have the concept of God as king,

 and while the nation of Israel placed itself under the rule of God, they preferred a human being as king

 (Judg 8:22-23; 1 Sam 8:1-9).

 It is not until the prophet Nathan pronounces the Davidic Covenant (2 Sam 7:1-17)

 that the idea of God as King is more fully embraced by the nation.
 This is evidenced by Psalms and later prophets such a Jeremiah

-(Jer 46:18;
+(Jer 46:18; 48:15;

 In contrast to the Egyptian concept of king who is divine in nature, the king of Judah is the adopted son of God.
 And

 the right of David's hereditary successors to the kingdom of Judah is never called into question.